Myths About Homelessness

 Melissa Johnstone, Cameron Parsell, Jolanda Jetten, Genevieve Dingle & Zoe Walter (2016) Breaking the cycle of homelessness: Housing stability and social support as predictors of long-term well-being, Housing Studies, 31:4, 410-426, DOI: 10.1080/02673037.2015.1092504

 2. It isn’t fair that some people are getting free houses.

 “Nobody gave me a free house.”
 Understood, and no one gives our clients a free house either.
 The spaces we find for clients are usually studio apartments with the square footage of two parking spaces.
-And there’s rent due.
+And, there’s rent due.
 Clients may pay their share of the rent with work income, disability or social security checks, or vouchers available to veterans or individuals eligible for Section 8.
-There are no free houses, or apartments, that are given away.
+There are no houses or apartments given free of cost.

 3. People who are homeless don’t want housing.

 In our experience, even people who don’t want to stay in shelters* do want housing.
 Very few of the individuals we meet inside/outside the shelter don’t want a stable housing option.
-Front Steps has been working with individuals experiencing homelessness for twenty years and we know this to be true.
+Front Steps has been working with individuals experiencing homelessness for over 24 years, and we know this to be true.